Quantum Simulation of Black Holes in a dc-SQUID Array: Introduction

-To make some phenomenological progress we can take a more modest path, where spacetime is kept as a classical background and is coupled to QFT, the same way light-matter interaction can be approximated as a classical electromagnetic field coupled to a quantum system; this semiclassical approximation is known as Quantum Field Theory in Curved Spacetime (QFTCS).
-This approach allows us to make use of the well-known Perturbation Theory, and extract useful calculations and predictions in accordance to the still unknown full theory of Quantum Gravity, just like many Quantum Electrodynamics results can be obtained from the semiclassical electromagnetic theory.
-The assumption of treating the gravitational field as a small perturbation breaks down when the length and time scales fall below the order of the Planck length $l_P=(G\hbar / c^3)^{1/2}=1.616 \times 10^{-33} \text{cm}$ and Planck time $t_P=(G\hbar / c^5)^{1/2}=5.39 \times 10^{-44} \text{cm}$, as higher orders of the expansion become comparable with the first order, since the Planck length acts as the coupling constant in this approximation \cite{birrell_davies_1982}.
-Moreover, we know gravity couples equally to all kinds of energy --including gravitational energy.
-Thus, an hypothetical graviton would couple to itself as much as other particles, like for example a photon.
-Therefore, it is impossible to completely ignore the intrinsic nonlinearity of quantum gravity at any scale \cite{birrell_davies_1982}.
-Despite this issue one can hope to obtain some useful results from the first order of the expansion, except for really extreme regimes, such as close to a microscopic black hole or in the first instants after the Big Bang \cite{birrell_davies_1982}.
-In fact, great progress has been done in this field, which nowadays possesses a very solid foundation.
-The most famous application of QFTCS is probably Black Hole Thermodynamics, which includes Hawking Radiation \cite{hawking_radiation_Hawking1975}, and has also led to the formulation of the Holographic Principle \cite{holografic_principle_RevModPhys.74.825}.
-Other examples include the Unruh Effect \cite{unruh_effect_PhysRevD.14.870} or Hawking's aforementioned Chronology Protection Conjecture.
+To make some phenomenological progress, we can take a more modest path, where spacetime is kept as a classical background and is coupled to QFT, the same way a light--matter interaction can be approximated as a classical electromagnetic field coupled to a quantum system; this semiclassical approximation is known as quantum field theory in curved spacetime (QFTCS).
+This approach allows us to make use of the well-known perturbation theory, and extract useful calculations and predictions in accordance with the still not fully known theory of quantum gravity, which, just like many quantum electrodynamics results, can be obtained from semiclassical electromagnetic theory.
+The assumption of treating a gravitational field as a small perturbation breaks down when the length and time scales fall below the order of the Planck length $l_P=(G\hbar / c^3)^{1/2}=1.616 \times 10^{-33}~\text{cm}$ and Planck time $t_P=(G\hbar / c^5)^{1/2}=5.39 \times 10^{-44} \text{cm}$, as higher orders of the expansion become comparable with the first order, since the Planck length acts as the coupling constant in this approximation~\cite{birrell_davies_1982}.
+Moreover, we know gravity couples equally with all kinds of energy---including gravitational energy.
+Thus, a hypothetical graviton would couple to itself as much as other particles---for example, photons.
+Therefore, it is impossible to completely ignore the intrinsic nonlinearity of quantum gravity at any scale~\cite{birrell_davies_1982}.
+Despite this issue, one can hope to obtain some useful results from the first order of expansion, except for very extreme regimes, such as those close to a microscopic black hole or in the first moments after the big bang~\cite{birrell_davies_1982}.
+In fact, great progress has been made in this field, which nowadays possesses a very solid foundation.
+The most famous application of QFTCS is probably black hole thermodynamics, which includes Hawking radiation~\cite{hawking_radiation_Hawking1975}, and has also led to the formulation of the holographic principle~\cite{holografic_principle_RevModPhys.74.825}.
+Other examples include the Unruh effect~\cite{unruh_effect_PhysRevD.14.870} or Hawking's aforementioned chronology protection conjecture.